 In addition to the experiences described below, in which all postdoctoral Residents participate, there is an individualized aspect of the training.
 The Residents program planning begins during the selection process when applicants describe their goals for training.
-Once selected, the Coordinator of Postdoctoral Training has a number of additional contacts with each future Resident.
+Once an offer has been made and accepted, the Coordinator of Postdoctoral Training has a number of additional contacts with each future Resident.
 During this time initial goals are explored more fully, tentative plans are made, and schedules are set for the fall quarter.
 The process of self-evaluation and program planning continues during the orientation period as Residents are asked to identify their skill levels and to articulate objectives and individual areas of interest, which are then developed into the final fall plan.
 Each subsequent quarter, each Resident meets with the Postdoctoral Coordinator who provides guidelines for development of the upcoming quarter's schedule.

-B. A description of the 6 components of the postdoctoral training program:
+B. A description of the 7 components of the postdoctoral training program: